Borderline Bar and Grill: Thousand Oaks bar known for line dancing, hosting big name musicians

 Other well-known acts to perform at the bar included Collin Raye, Lee Brice, Adam Carolla, Tyler Farr and John Rich.

 On Wednesday night, the bar was hosting a “college country night” for students 18 and older when a gunman stormed inside and opened fire.
-Several law enforcement officials identified the gunman to NBC News as 29-year-old Ian Long.
+Ventura County Sheriff Geoff Dean identified the shooter during a news conference Thursday as 28-year-old Ian David Long, a former Marine.

 Authorities have said the shooting left 12 dead and between 10 and 12 injured.
 Among the dead was Ventura County Sheriff's Office Sgt.
 Ron Helus who was killed after he went into the bar when he arrived and heard gunshots.